danmar/cppcheck/readme.txt

     Any C++ compiler should work.

     To build the GUI, you need Qt.

-The command line tool doesn't have any dependencies.
+    To build the command line tool, PCRE is needed.
+More information about PCRE is found in build.txt

     There are multiple compilation choices:
-      * qmake - cross platform build tool - but only the GUI can be built
+      * qmake - cross platform build tool
       * Visual Studio - Windows
       * gnu make
       * g++